-FIYA Soccer & Futsal for both Girls and Boys will kick off this Spring of 2019!
+FIYA Soccer for both Girls and Boys will kicks off March 21st!

-Check back here for more information on the upcoming season.
+Check back here for more updates on the 2019 season.

-Thursday, March 21st: Start of Regular Season - Girls & Boys Soccer
+Thursday, March 21st: Start of Regular Season (Girls & Boys)

-Friday, May 17th: End of Regular Season - Girls & Boys Soccer
+Friday, May 17th: End of Regular Season (Girls & Boys)

 If you'd like to make a generous contribution to our Boys & Girls Soccer or Futsal Programs, here's how you can get inolved and make a difference: